4DGB/4dgb-readthedocs/docs/scripts/hic-converter.rst

 ===================

 Hi-C data can come in many formats including, for example, ``.hic``, ``.h5``, and ``.cool``.
-We are buliding a library of code to convert these formats to a ``.hic`` file compatable with the 4D-genome browser.
+We are buliding a library of code to convert these formats to a ``.hic`` file compatable with the 4D-Genome Browser.
 The git repository, `hic-converter <https://github.com/4DGB/hic-converter>`_ is a collection of these tools and useful commands.
-This repository also holds data used in preprocessing and for setup of Hi-C data for the 4D-Genome Browser (4DGB) Project.
+This repository also holds Hi-C `data <https://github.com/4DGB/hic-converter/tree/main/data>`_ used in preprocessing and for setup of the 4D-Genome Browser Project.
 In the following sections we highlight how to set up a python computing environment for running these scripts.
 We also walk through some example useage of our conversion tools.

-Installation and set up
+Installation and setup
 -----------------------

 Start by cloning the hic-converter git repository to a local directory.
 For example: